-A crosscut sawis a handy tool with valuable uses for its owner and operator.
-Crosscut saws have been used since the days of the Roman Empire and continue to this day.
+A crosscut saw is a handy tool with valuable uses for its owner and operator.
+Crosscut saws have been used since the days of the Roman Empire.
 There are basically two types of crosscut saws: a felling saw and a bucking saw.
 The felling saw is the familiar one used by lumberjacks to take down trees.
 A bucking saw is used to cut wood already felled.
 Although many modern uses now employ chainsaws, crosscut saws are still a popular choice because they are lighter and more eco-friendly than chainsaws.
 Crosscut saws are designed to cut across the wood grain without tearing it.

 A backsaw can be a useful tool in cabinet making.
 It can contain a fine tooth combination with 12 to 16 teeth per inch.
 A professional or advanced amateur cabinet maker will use a backsaw for intricate dovetailing work or cutting shoulders on tenons, which are the male extensions inserted into a mortise to join two pieces of wood.